Elestra-Dev/Real-time-Events-check-in/README.md

 Realtime updates: Users can join/leave events and instantly see who else is attending.

-# There is the drive link of preview video okf this project assignment - >
+# There is the drive link of preview video of this project assignment - >

 https://drive.google.com/file/d/1aWPWWzz4OEYGMxo4D0kcFVPrpVm8V1WN/view?usp=sharing